microP156/rog/README.md

 06-29-21-47-ROG-30-outdoors
 06-30-17-14-ROG-40-outdoors
 ```

+**We also provide the `./scripts/draw_microevent.py` script for drawing Figure 8 in our paper.**
+The `./scripts/draw_microevent.py` script takes three parameters: the location of the ROG experiment results to be drawn, rank of the device to be drawn, the start time.
+The rank can only be a positive integer, because the device whose rank is 0 is the parameter server, and the start time is needed because the whole experiment will take 5,000 seconds or more, so it will be hard to see the details in the whole figure.
+So, the `python3 ./scripts/draw_microevent.py ./result/06-28-02-20-ROG-4-outdoors 1 300` command
+will draw the micro-event on the device whose rank is 1 after 300 seconds.
+**You may need to adjust the device rank and the start time several times until you have a figure that is as clear and informative as Figure 8 in our paper.**

 ### Customization Settings
 To view available settings, run `python3 scripts/run.py --help` and change the parameters of `python3 scripts/run.py  ...` in `run_all.sh`.
 For example, you can evaluate end-to-end results in the indoor environment (Figure 6) by changing the command line argument of 'outdoors' to 'indoors' in run_all.sh.